Lucky-victory/harpee/README.md

 ### Model(modelName,SchemaObject)

-> This class should be instantiated with the `new` keyword.

-the Model class takes the following options.
+The Model class takes the following options.
    - `modelName` *Type - String* : this modelName represents a table that will be created.
   - `schemaObject` Type - Schema(Object) : this option takes in an Object returned from the `Schema` class.
   -